Embrace the Community, Transform the World!

 At Niwot UMC, we as a congregation strive to create a caring, friendly environment where Christians can come together for worship, study, growth and fellowship to enhance our spiritual journey.

 We strive to understand and appreciate the diversity in our community and in our world.
 We are eager to share our fellowship because we believe we can learn from and help one another.

-We believe that no one who asks for help should be turned away.
+We believe that all are loved by God.
 We believe it’s good to question.
 We believe a church isn’t a building.
 We believe that when you truly embrace diversity, you embrace God.